Jonathan Viera: Later career

+Viera joined Johor Darul Ta'zim of the Malaysia Super League on 4 February 2025.
+On 12 July, the 35-year-old returned to Las Palmas for a fourth stint, signing a one-year contract.

 International career

 Viera played once with the Spain under-21s, featuring the last minutes of the 1–1 friendly draw with Belarus in Alcalá de Henares.
 On 9 October 2017, as the full side had already qualified as group champions for the 2018 FIFA World Cup, manager Julen Lopetegui handed him his debut, and he played the entire 1–0 away win over Israel.